Weddings: What to Register for if You Have Everything - Unique Gifter

 Tackle one little piece per day, or per week.
 Many people say they feel better when their homes are decluttered, so use that as motivation.

 Step one is to go through your things and decide which ones you want to upgrade, even if you don’t think there is anything, you can probably find some things.
 Just because you have perfectly fine towels you bought at Walmart a few years ago, doesn’t mean you can’t register for delightful, new, high end towels.
-Just make sure to donate, repurpose or recycle as much as possible that you are upgrading – your camping gear will be happy with your old stuff!

 Look at all of your kitchen utensils, for example, and count the melted spatulas.
 Add two heat-resistant spatulas to your list and keep going.